adibzailan/file_copier/README.md

 ## File Structure

 - `ui_main.py`: The main entry point of the application
-- `ui/ui_main_window.py`: Contains the MainWindow class and UI setup
+- `ui/ui_main_window.py`: Contains the MainWindow class, UI setup, and event handling
-- `ui/ui_file_watcher.py`: Contains FileWatcher and FileChangeHandler classes
+- `ui/ui_file_watcher.py`: Contains FileWatcher class for real-time file monitoring
-- `ui/ui_file_copier.py`: Contains the FileCopier class
+- `ui/ui_file_copier.py`: Contains the FileCopier class for file operations
 - `pyinstaller_script.py`: Script for packaging the application with PyInstaller
 - `config.json`: Configuration file for storing user settings

+## How It Works

+1. **Real-time File Watching**: The application uses the `watchdog` library to monitor the source folder for any file system events (creation, modification, deletion, moving/renaming).

+2. **Event Handling**: When a file event is detected, the application immediately processes the event:
+   - For new or modified files: The file is copied to the destination folder.
+   - For deleted files: The corresponding file in the destination folder is removed.
+   - For moved/renamed files: The file is moved/renamed in the destination folder accordingly.

+3. **Periodic Full Sync**: In addition to real-time synchronization, the application performs a full synchronization at the user-specified interval.
+This ensures that any changes that might have been missed are accounted for.

+4. **User Interface**: The GUI provides an easy way to configure the source and destination folders, set the full sync interval, and view real-time status updates of all synchronization activities.

 ## License